Empowering homebuyers and homeowners since 2001

 Our History

 During the 2008 housing crisis, My Way Home quickly adapted to support families at risk of losing their homes.
 As the market recovered, the organization focused on empowering low- and moderate-income families to achieve homeownership despite rising costs and limited inventory.
-As a certified Community Development Financial Institution (CDFI), My Way Home serves the community with high levels of homeownership services.
+As a certified Community Development Financial Institution (CDFI), My Way Home serves the community with high quality homeownership services.

 A man with glasses and a beard sitting on a bench beside a young girl.
 They are outside in front of a house with a white picket fence.
 The man is smiling and wearing a denim jacket and brown shoes, while the girl is dressed in a white top and checkered pants.